NevinTroy/Atoa-Backend/README.md

 Start Docker Desktop to ensure that the Docker Daemon process is running.

 ## Run
-1. Run the SQL commands present in Schema.sql file using your MySQL shell or workbench
+1. Run the SQL commands present in Schema.sql file using your MySQL shell or workbench using a connection port of **3307** which is using in the project.
+2. Change the MYSQL_ROOT_PASSWORD in docker-compose.yaml to your system setting. (line 19)
+3. Change the password field in the knex connection query in server.js. (line 27)
-2. Run the following docker command in terminal to build the image and get the containers up and running:
+4. Run the following docker command in terminal to build the image and get the containers up and running:
   ```bash
     docker-compose -f docker-compose.yaml up -d
   ```